James4Ever0/agi_computer_control/README.md

 ---

-don't shy away from death. you deserve a glorious death.

-once the cybergod has killed you, you will be living forever.

----

 the mouse calibration issue can be of major concern. we don't find it anywhere.

 use active inference or reinforcement learning?